-If your baby is keeping their mouth open and sticking their tongue out due to teething, give them a cold teething toy to chew on.
+If your baby keeps their mouth open and sticks their tongue out due to teething, give them a cold teething toy to chew on.
 That will help relieve pressure on their gum.

 Rule out if your baby has any allergies or sleep apnea.
 Then, talk to your pediatrician about the symptoms, and they will come up with a diagnosis and treatment plan.

 If you think your baby’s open mouth posture is due to anatomical problems like tongue-tie or a deviated septum, it is best to talk to your pediatrician earliest possible.

 Why is my 8 – 9-month-old baby’s mouth always open?

 Open mouth posture in 8 – 9 month-old baby can also be due to many reasons, from teething, nasal congestion, allergies, prolonged use of a pacifier, or any other reasons listed above.

 However, more often, nasal congestion, cold, and allergies are the main reasons that cause mucus to build up in their nose and make it hard for them to breathe through their nose, thus keeping their mouth open.